DavidLiu0619/ucla-clubs-app/README.md

 ## Data Source

 The application uses cleaned and processed data from the UCLA Student Organizations database: https://community.ucla.edu/studentorgs
 Note: The data is webscrapped on April 27, 2025, so the data might be different while you seeing now.
-(You can refer the folder '/code/webscrapping.ipynb' in this repo.
+(You can refer the folder `/code/webscrapping.ipynb` in this repo).

 ## Exploratory Data Analysis